A bass boost just for MacBook.

 Designed exclusively for MacBook, BassJump 2 is a sweet, one-of-a-kind, go anywhere, USB-powered subwoofer that turns your MacBook into a mini-sound system.
 One single USB cable delivers power and sound.
 Custom software blends the music coming from your built-in MacBook speakers with extra bass.
 The result is dramatically improved MacBook sound performance.

 BassJump 2 makes the great sounding MacBook Pro even better.
 But the sound improvement BassJump adds to MacBook Air is truly mind-blowing.
 Create a hotel room sound-system, boost your next Keynote soundtrack or create a movie theater right in your bed with your MacBook and BassJump.
 At the office, it’s an elegant, simple way to improve the sound of your MacBook without cluttering up your workspace with clunky replacement speakers and cables.

 Custom software you can see and hear.

 BassJump 2 software combines audio coming from your MacBook speakers with the low frequency bass coming from the BassJump 2 subwoofer.
-By blending the two audio sources, you hear a dramatically richer, fuller sound. iTunes will sound better, and so will your favorite games.
+By blending the two audio sources, you hear a dramatically richer, fuller sound.
+Apple Music will sound better, and so will your favorite games.
 And wait till you see the BassJump 2 preferences window.
-Two big, glowing, old-school style analog VU meters add a bonus visual experience to your sweeter sound.
+A Glowing VU meter adds a bonus visual experience to your sweeter sound.
 There’s even a cool little VU meter in the preferences bar.
 The BassJump preferences window also lets you to customize the sound to suit your style of music: rock, pop, R&B, etc.